newman8r/dna-site-extension/dna_site_import.md

   - Each saved file now includes a `kind` to avoid name heuristics.
   - Status dots include a third dot for Auto‑Kinship ZIP.
   - The downloaded files list supports both in‑memory bytes (CSVs) and URL‑backed ZIPs.

+Additional changes (NEW):
+- LEO opt‑out handling: parsed opted‑out kit lists, “primary” and “additional” segments passes, sequentialized with Auto‑Kinship.
+- Optional “additional‑segments.csv” saved with `kind: 'additional-segments'`; its absence does not block Auto‑Kinship or bundling.
+- Atlas error uploads: we post `status=error` with a truncated 200‑char message and current `ocn/kit/site`; used for early visualization errors and other failures.
+- Manual vs auto‑run gating: we added `autoRunState.userInitiated` so manual OCN edits or manual clicks do not unintentionally trigger the auto‑runner.
+The next‑kit auto‑runner still works when enabled and explicitly started.
+- Tab adoption hardening: verify tab existence, recover results tab if the parent was closed, and prefer the active GEDmatch tab.

 - Bundle assembly (on demand):
   - When all three artifacts exist, the Bundle section shows “Ready” and enables a Download button.